whyrusleeping/gx/README.md

 ## Installation

 ```
-$ go get -u github.com/whyrusleeping/gx
+$ (cd ~ && go get github.com/whyrusleeping/gx)
 ```

-This will download the source into `$GOPATH/src/github.com/whyrusleeping/gx` and build and install a binary to `$GOPATH/bin`.
+This will download, build, and install a binary to `$GOPATH/bin`.
 To modify gx, just change the source in that directory, and run `go build`.

 ## Usage